 Wavy hair is the most unrecognized curl type.
 Often mislabelled as 'frizzy hair', many people who have this curl type tend to treat it as straight hair that's refusing to behave.
 But wavy hair has its own specificities and characteristics that need to be taken into account to enhance it to the max.
 How you ask?
 Keep on reading!

 Wavy hair, also known as type 2 hair, can be split into three different subtypes: 2A, 2B, and 2C.
-It is the hair type that sits in between straight and curly, from loose loops to ‘S’ shaped waves.
-If you’re not sure whether you have wavy hair, why not try our curl quiz to identify your hair type?
+It is the hair type that sits in between straight and curly hair.
+Its pattern ranges from loose loops to ‘S’ shaped waves.

 The different wavy hair types each have their own characteristics that set them apart.
 2A hair tends to have a tousled texture.
 2B hair consists of ‘S’ shaped waves in the lengths, but sits relatively straight at the roots.
 2C hair has even more defined ‘S’ shaped curls that start from the root and continue down the lengths of the hair.

 2A hair has a very loose tousled texture.
 The wave is slightly accentuated and can lose its shape easily, becoming almost straight.
-For this type of wavy hair, it’s important to use very lightweight styling products that provide good hold, to ensure the style can last for longer.
+For this type of wavy hair, it’s important to use very lightweight styling products, to ensure the style can last for longer.
 You may want to avoid layering styling products to make sure you are not weighing the waves down.

 2B hair has a tighter S shape.
 The texture is still loose and easily weighed down, but it tends to maintain its shape better than 2A.
 This curl type tends to react well to styling creams, but again we recommend only using one styler at a time to avoid weighing down wavy hair.